gregdetre/healthyselfjournal/docs/planning/251018b_journal_cli_private_cloud_aliases_and_auto_private_preflight.md

 - `docs/reference/CLI_RECORDING_INTERFACE.md` – current flags and expectations for STT/LLM.
 - `docs/reference/PRIVACY.md` – network boundaries; how to stay offline.
 - `README.md`, `docs/reference/SETUP_USER.md` – user entry points; add the two new commands.
+- `healthyselfjournal/cli_journal_cli.py: _EnvScope, _extract_ollama_model_id` – helpers for process-local env scoping and provider-specific parsing to be used by aliases (or removed if unused).

 ## Principles, key decisions